garrettxV/sphinx-template/source/chapter2/index.rst

   components and ultimately the final app component.
 * As you can see here we're defining our component as a class, giving the components a name, and extending the Component class that we imported.
+* This import is necessary because all React class based components are children of the React Component class.

 .. code-block:: javascript
     :caption: Class Based Component